Multiclass Classification- Explained in Machine Learning

 As can be seen in Fig.2b, Classifiers such as KNN can be used for non-linear classification instead of Naïve Bayes classifier.

 KNN is a supervised machine learning algorithm that can be used to solve both classification and regression problems.
-It is one of the simplest algorithms yet powerful one.
-It does not learn a discriminative function from the training data but memorizes the training data instead.
-Due to the very same reason, it is also known as a lazy algorithm.
+It is one of the simplest yet powerful algorithms.
+It does not learn a discriminative function from the training data but memorizes it instead.
+For this reason, it is also known as a lazy algorithm.

 How it works?

-The K-nearest neighbor algorithm forms a majority vote between the K most similar instances, and it uses a distance metric between the two data points for defining them as similar.
-Most popular choice is Euclidean distance which is written as:
+The K-nearest neighbor algorithm forms a majority vote between the K most similar instances, and it uses a distance metric between the two data points to define them as identical.
+The most popular choice is Euclidean distance, which is written as:

-K in KNN is the hyperparameter that can be chosen by us to get the best possible fit for the dataset.
-If we keep the smallest value for K, i.e. K=1, then the model will show low bias, but high variance because our model will be overfitted in this case.
-Whereas, a larger value for K, lets suppose k=10, will surely smoothen our decision boundary, which means low variance but high bias.
-So we always go for a trade-off between the bias and variance, known as bias-variance trade-off.
+K in KNN is the hyperparameter we can choose to get the best possible fit for the dataset.
+Suppose we keep the smallest value for K, i.e., K=1.
+In that case, the model will show low bias but high variance because our model will be overfitted.

 Let us understand more about it by looking at its advantages and disadvantages: